brootaylor/brootaylor-v3/src/_content/pages/now.md

 ## Listening

-Usually a mix of music, audiobooks, and podcasts.
+A mix of music, audiobooks, and podcasts.

 * **Songs from the Shelf** &mdash; *Nik Kershaw*
 * **Carving Canyons** &mdash; *Lissie*